-APPLICATION CHECKLIST
+Radiation Therapy APPLICATION CHECKLIST

 THIS IS FOR YOUR PERSONAL USE, DO NOT MAILTHIS FORM BACKTOTHE PROGRAM DIRECTOR.

 Important instructions:

-- 1. Gather up/fill out all data from SECTION A (below) and mail or hand-deliver in a single manila packet. - 2.
-Unless hand-delivered to me, allow one week for delivery of documentation, then call me (806-354-6063) or (BETTER YET) email me (tmtackitt@actx.edu) to request the required follow-up visit.

-3. During the follow-up, we will assign a time/date for your clinical visit and discuss any other necessary paperwork.
+- 1. Gather up/fill out all data from SECTION A (below) and submit via the online application area descbied in the admissions section.. - 2.
+Once the application is complete, email me (tmtackitt@actx.edu) to request the required follow-up visit. - 3.
+During the follow-up, we will assign a time/date for your clinical visit and discuss any other necessary paperwork.
 We will also go over transcripts and assign "points".

-Your portfolio will not be considered complete until you have turned in/verified the following items.
+Your portfolio will not be considered complete until you have sbubmitted/verified the following items.